Lennox House, Parramatta

 Lennox House is a heritage-listed residence built around 1855 and located at 39 Campbell Street, Parramatta, Sydney, New South Wales, Australia.
-It was designed by David Lennox and possibly built by James Houison.
-It is also known as David Lennox's House.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+It was designed by David Lennox.

 History

 David Lennox bought the land for 200 pounds from William Goodin in 1854 and the house was constructed the following year, being shown on the 1855 plan of Parramatta street alignments.

 David Lennox (1788-1873), bridge-builder, was born at Ayr, Scotland.
-His wife having died in 1828, he took passage to Australia in the Florentia, arriving in Sydney in August 1832.
+His wife having died in 1828, he took passage to Australia on the Florentia, arriving in Sydney in August 1832.

-He was a master mason and had already occupied responsible positions in Britain for more than twenty years, working on many bridges, including Thomas Telford's great suspension bridge over the Menai Straits and the 150 ft span stone-arch bridge over the Severn River at Gloucester.
+He was a master mason and had already occupied responsible positions in Britain for more than twenty years, working on many bridges, including Thomas Telford's Menai Suspension Bridge and a 150 ft span stone-arch bridge over the River Severn at Gloucester.

 When he had sailed for Australia in 1832 he left behind two young daughters in the care of his sister, who afterwards married James Dalziel.
-In 1836 the Dalziels, with their own family and Lennox's two daughters, migrated to Australia, arriving in Sydney in the Wave in January 1837.
+In 1836 the Dalziels, with their own family and Lennox's two daughters, migrated to Australia, arriving in Sydney in January 1837.
 The elder daughter Mary married George Urquhart, but died in 1841.
 Jane Lennox married Charles William Rowling; a widow when her father retired, she shared his home in Parramatta.

 In Sydney he was at first employed cutting the coping stone for the hospital wall in Macquarie Street.
 His workmanship so impressed Surveyor-General (Sir) Thomas Mitchell that he recommended Lennox to Governor Bourke as a person experienced in the construction of arches of the greatest magnitude in England, and thus secured his appointment on 1 October 1832 to the roads department (as Sub-Inspector of Bridges) at a salary of "£120 per annum".
 When Lennox was appointed Superintendent of bridges in June 1833 Mitchell set him to work on a series of stone bridges, some of which are still standing.
 Mitchell by his own account, "discovered" Lennox and signed him up to help construct his (Mitchell's) "great roads".
 Lennox agreed "to plan the stone bridges...make the centring arches, and carry on such works by directing and instructing the common labourers then at the disposal of the Government".

 Lennox's first bridge was on the main western road at Lapstone Hill.
 By direction of the governor it was named Lennox Bridge and the keystones bear the name of its builder and the date 1833.
 It is the oldest bridge still standing on the mainland of Australia, and for ninety-three years it carried all the traffic from Sydney to the west; until 1963 it was still used by vehicles travelling up Mitchell's Pass on the initial climb over the Blue Mountains, although the main road was moved in 1926 to a better gradient by way of Knapsack Gully.